Student Application Process for Parents and Students

 STEP 4: Transportation

 Transportation of choice students is not guaranteed.
-If the cost of transportation will exceed $1,000, the parent/guardian will be given $1,000 as aid in lieu of transportation and, in some cases, the option of receiving the transportation and paying the additional amount over $1,000.
-(Note: the transportation cost threshold is determined each year in the annual budget appropriations act, and therefore subject to change.)
-By Aug.
-1, parents should receive notification of their transportation options from the resident district.
-For more information, read the Transportation Procedures for choice students.
+To be eligible for transportation services, a student must live within 20 miles of the school.
+If the cost of transportation will exceed the maximum amount designated in the annual NJ State budget, the parent/guardian will be given aid in lieu of transportation and, in some cases, the option of receiving the transportation and paying the additional amount over the maximum.

-For parents seeking transportation to the choice district for their child, work with the choice district to fill out the required forms.
-Parents must provide the following information to the administrator of the choice school at the time of enrollment in the choice school and whenever there is a change of the student's address:
+For parents seeking transportation to the choice district for their child, provide the following information to the administrator of the choice school at the time of enrollment in the choice school (and whenever there is a change of the student's address):

-- the student's name, date of birth, address, grade, one-way mileage between the student's home and the choice school, and the name of the last school of attendance.
+- the student's name, date of birth, address, grade, one-way mileage between the student's home and the choice school, and the name of the resident district.

 This completes the student application process!